The Impact

 The Importance of a PBA Diagnosis

 PBA symptoms can look like a lot of other conditions, so it can be difficult to diagnose.
 In fact, it is often disguised, misinterpreted, and mistaken for depression.
-But if you are experiencing crying and/or laughing episodes that are exaggerated or don't match how you feel, you may have PBA.
+If you are experiencing crying and/or laughing episodes that are exaggerated or don't match how you feel, you may have PBA.
 Talk to a specialist, such as a doctor that treats your neurologic condition or brain injury.

 Carol, Sequena, and Mary-Beth are all real patients who have received a PBA diagnosis and found treatment options that have worked for them.